misakey/backend/docs/content/endpoints/box_events.md

-## 2.5 Get the total count of events for a given box
+## 2.5 Count events for a given box

 ### 2.5.1. request